GkChris/react-i18-use-translations-match/README.md

 #### Example

-Let's suppose you have the following translations in your react js file
+Assuming you have the following translations in your react js file

 ```Javascript
 {t("home")}